 The Fingers are segmenting into digits but still connected.

 Your baby is about the size of a cherry during week 9.

 LENGTH: 0.80 in / 2 cm

 WEIGHT: 0.07 oz / 2 g

 View Weekly Growth Chart >>

 Many women experience a change in their food preferences during pregnancy.
 You may even be experiencing symptoms of random food cravings.
 It seems that your body instinctively knows what you like to eat, and what you should eat to get the nutrients your baby needs.
 You should try to eat healthily.
 Don’t worry about the strange looks you might get when ordering some wild combination of foods.
 Eat whatever combinations you desire.

-Your baby’s digestive system is also developing.
 Your baby is definitely developing quickly!
+Your baby’s digestive system is large strides forward.
 The pancreas, gall bladder, and liver have all formed buds leading off from the upper small bowel, but none are contributing to any digestive function, yet.